Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 LED Light Options for Growing Basil:

 If you don’t have a nice sunny place, then LED grow lights are always an option.
 There are several I have used over the last few years that have given me great results.
-These will also give you several options on how to set up your light depending on your area you are going to use to place the seedlings:
+These will also give you several options on how to set up your light depending on the area you are going to use to place the seedlings:

 I had one setup on my desk that I just used a full spectrum LED bulb in place of the normal light bulb in the desk lamp using this: